blue-veery-gmbh/spring-rest-2-ts/README.md

    + `WRAPPER_OBJECT` mapped to `WRAPPER_OBJECT`
    + `WRAPPER_ARRAY` mapped to `WRAPPER_ARRAY`

+Classes in one inheritance hierarchy must be mapped to the same TS module because derived types are used on the top level class in `JacksonJs` decorators, which will cause circular dependencies between modules but the same problem will be at the backend with packages.

 ### Custom type mapping for class hierarchy
 Having possibility to map JSON to real ES6 class instances, `tsGenerator` has new mapping `customTypeMappingForClassHierarchy` which allows to map Java class and all derived classes to specified TypeScript class.
 It makes sens mainly for collections.